 On april 29th 2016 War history Online published a picture of Jack W. Rose on their facebookpage.
-A picture, wich is well known by our team…
+A picture, which is well known by our team…

 The information we had about the picture was kept to our selves for years.
-Because War History Online came with it, we decided to publish the story behind the picture.
+But because War History Online came with it, we decided to publish the story behind the picture.

 War History Online added the text: “Jack W. Rose was killed by sniper fire while serving with the 83rd Infantry Division in Ottre, Belgium.
 A photo of the moment Jack was hit by the sniper’s bullet was taken by fellow soldier and army photographer, Tony Vaccaro.”

-Of course there was a discussion going on, how dreafull the photo was.
+Of course there was a discussion going on, how dreadfull the photo was.